Chord (music): History

 Chords are also used for timbre effects.
-In organ registers, certain chords are activated by a single key so that playing a melody results in parallel voice leading.
+In organ registers, certain chords are activated by a single key, so playing a melody results in parallel voice leading.
 These voices, losing independence, are fused into one with a new timbre.
 The same effect is also used in synthesizers and orchestral arrangements; for instance, in Ravel’s Bolero #5 the parallel parts of flutes, horn and celesta, being tuned as a chord, resemble the sound of an electric organ.

+Usage and trends

+Chord frequency and diversity

+A 2025 analysis of 52 million chords across 680,000 songs found that G major and C major were the most commonly used chords, accounting for 24% of all chords.
+These were followed by D major, A major, and F major.
+The study also observed a decline in chord diversity over time, with songs containing fewer unique chords and a decreasing ratio of unique chords to total chords.
+This ratio fell from 13% in the 1930s to 8% in the 2020s, indicating a trend toward more straightforward chord progressions in popular music.

 Notation

 Chords can be represented in various ways.
 The most common notation systems are: